 Alexandria Ocasio-Cortez is the rising star in the Democratic party.
 The 29-year old self-proclaimed “Democratic Socialist” and former bartender is New York’s 14th Congressional District for 2019 and beyond.

-AOC, for short, is the second most popular US politician on Twitter, second to President Trump, and is therefore closely followed by millions.
+AOC, for short, is the third most popular US politician on Twitter after Barack Obama and President Trump.

 One of the biggest question marks is what is Alexandria’s net worth?